drewloewe/self-assessments/midterm.md

 *   How has your approach to the course so far helped you learn what you expected to learn and achieve your goals?

-**2. Performance**
+**2. Performance and Labor**

-* Have you completed all the assignments and done all the quizzes and activities?
+* Have you completed all the assignments and activities and done all the quizzes?
 * How has your performance been so far?
 * How, if at all, have you improved as a writer so far?
 * What specific strategies have you used to find a way through confusion, hang-ups, procrastination, your workload and life outside of class, lack of experience, or unfamiliarity with the work?
 These might include using the Writing Center, coming to my office, asking me questions, and other strategies too numerous to name here.